Hey Disney gay,

 Call in the wrecking crew.

 Enjoy my reviews?
-Consider becoming a patron on my Patreon.
-Patrons receive personalized perks, free gifts, and more.
+Be a patron on my Patreon.
+Patrons get perks.